 Royal Bank Of Scotland

-PCPT Architects have enjoyed a forty year relationship with the Royal Bank of Scotland and its predecessors, going back to National Provincial.
-We are, again, delighted to be assisting them with a group of off-shore projects to modernise, rationalise and improve their estate.
+PCPT Architects continue to build on their forty year relationship with the Royal Bank of Scotland and its predecessors, going back to National Provincial.
+We are continuing with multiple off-shore office and high street retail bank projects to modernise, rationalise and improve their estate.

-Our work involves design and interiors as well as project management of the construction where rules regarding planning, tax and VAT, Building Regulation, duties on importing goods, etc. and are somewhat different and need a steady hand and experience.
-The package of work is in the region of £5m and will be completed in mid 2013.
+Our work involves design and interiors as well as project management of the construction where rules regarding planning, tax and VAT, Building Regulation, duties on importing goods, etc. are specific to the channel islands and need a steady and experienced hand.
+The package of work is in the region of £5m and will be completed in mid 2014.

 PCPT’s work in Far Gosford Street, Coventry, has received a further clutch of awards at a ceremony in Birmingham’s International Convention Centre on Friday 4th July.
 Harrabin Construction, the contractors under a traditional JCT Contract, administered by PCPT, received the Built in Quality awards for 38-40 Far Gosford Street and PCPT received the WMCEE Heritage Award for the work in the street with CDP and Coventry City Council as the clients.

 With 30 English Heritage Listed and locally listed buildings from almost every generation since the early 16th century, the street is a survivor and these awards come at the end of the first phase which has focused on bringing the existing - especially the historic - fabric of the street into use.
 The next phase follows on from the Compulsory Purchase Order award made in the spring that should see the ‘straggler’ development coming forward and then the construction of modern infill in a courtyard setting lining Sky Blue Way starting later this year.

 With a shortlisting of three projects across two categories in the awards, as Ralph Minott of Calthorpe Estates says, it is ‘a testament to PCPT, being part of so much that heritage stands for in the region’.